GoogleCloudPlatform/serverless-log-trigger-demo/firewall-demo/README.md

 gcloud deployment-manager deployments create log-demo --config logging_func.yaml
 ```

+### Verify the result

+The default whitelist rules from the environment variables are:

+FIREWALL_WHITE_LIST1: "tcp:0.0.0.0/0:80,443"

+FIREWALL_WHITE_LIST2: "udp:0.0.0.0/0"

+You can create a new firewall rule with a violation such as opening the port 20 for 0.0.0.0/0.
+You will see the rule will be removed shortly.

 ### Enable email notification:

 1. Add Sendgrid API key to Secret Manager: